 The purpose of the Council for Religious and Life Stance Communities Bergen (Samarbeidsrådet for tros- og livssynssamfunn Bergen, STL Bergen) is to foster mutual respect and dialog between religious and life stance communities, and work towards equal treatment of religious and life stance communities in Bergen, Norway.

-Eighteen faiths and denominations are members of STL Bergen, representing Bahá’ís, Buddhists, Christians, Hindus, Holists, Humanists, Muslims and Sikhs.
-Each group is allocated two council members and a deputy.
-The annual meeting appoints an executive committee, which again employs a part-time secretary.
+Eighteen communities are members of STL Bergen, representing Bahá’ís, Buddhists, Christians, Hindus, Holists, Humanists, Muslims and Sikhs.
+Each group is allocated three council members.
+The annual meeting appoints a board, which again employs a secretary.

 The member communities are: